Look: This Dubai art centre has been home to artists for nearly 50 years

 Indian artist Beena Samuel said, if it were not for the art centre, she would not have had the opportunity to mingle with people from different nationalities.
 Back in the 1990s, when she first came to Dubai, there were not many places for social interaction for creative people.

 “I was exposed to so many cultures and languages at DIAC.
 I also got an insight into the local traditions from my Emirati students.
-I even learnt French as my favourite teacher was from France,” she said.
+I even learnt French since my favourite teacher was from France,” she recalled.

 Diyali Bhalla, chairperson, and Beena Samuel